A Letter to an Apostle

-I do not accept the Orwellian mantra hoisted on an already subdued people by the likes of Dallin Oaks that,“ Not everything that’s true is useful.”
+I do not accept the Orwellian mantra hoisted on an already cowed people by Dallin Oaks that,“ Not everything that’s true is useful.”

 Useful to whom and for what purpose?

-Has Oaks even considered that the corollary to this puerile statement must also hold, “That not everything that is false is NOT useful!”
+It would seem that Oaks has not considered that the corollary to this puerile statement must also hold, “That not everything that is false is NOT useful!”

-I am told that Oaks was trained as a lawyer, not at BYU but at a highly ranked law school, the University of Chicago.
+I am told that president Oaks once trained as a lawyer, not at BYU but at a highly ranked law school, the University of Chicago.
 Surely, he must have taken at least one class in classical logic or philosophy.

-If we accept that Oaks statement in the affirmative that, ‘A – Not everything that is true’ is ‘B – Useful,’ then the negative corollary,‘ Not everything that is false is not useful,’ must also be true.
+If we accept that brother Oaks statement in the affirmative that, ‘A – Not everything that is true’ is ‘B – Useful,’ then the negative corollary,‘ Not everything that is false is not useful,’ must also be true.
 But then again, perhaps Oaks does in fact believe that.
-There is no lack of examples in the Mormon experience where things that are known to be wholly untrue are nonetheless very useful.
+There is no lack of examples in the Mormon experience where things that are known to be wholly untrue are nonetheless very useful – to them.

-Joseph Smith’s denials of his polygamous marriages, and the many lies he told the Saints and his wife.
+Joseph Smith’s denials of his illegal polygamous and polyandrious marriages, and the lies he told the Saints and his wife.
 False statements?
 Certainly, but very useful – to him and his agenda!’

-The many paintings hanging across the globe in Mormon chapels, visitor centers and temples and still reproduced in Church books and manuals, showing a young strong-chinned Joseph Smith studiously examining the ‘Reformed Egyptian‘ characters on the golden plates while his faithful scribe sits across from him writing down his ‘translation.’
+The many paintings hanging in Mormon chapels, visitor centers and temples across the globe and the pictures still being reproduced in Church books and manuals, showing a young strong-chinned Joseph Smith studiously examining the ‘Reformed Egyptian‘ characters on the golden plates while his faithful scribe sits across from him writing down his ‘translation.’
 A much more inspiring image than Smith bent over, with his hat in his lap and his head in his hat.

 Which of the following two images might move an ‘investigator’ more?

-The Church has long known these images were not true representations of reality, but they remain because they are useful.
+The Church has always known these images were not true representations of reality, but they remain because they are useful.

-So, I intend to call bullshit where I find it, whether it comes from Dallin Oaks, Russell Nelson, FairMormon or Joseph Smith.
+So, I intend to call bullshit where I find it, whether it comes from Dallin Oaks, Russell Nelson, FairMormon or Joseph Smith himself.